llencioni/python-stockmarket/README.md

 # python-stockmarket
-How to get stock market information using Python
+Get stock market information using Python + Qt (HMI)

 To install all the packages needed to run this code:
 >> pip install -r requirements.txt